Aarishmughal/LaravelCustomUserAuth/README.md

 ---

-\*_No explaination to these methods as there code is understandable and self-explanitory_
+\*_No explaination to these methods as their code is understandable and self-explanitory_

 ## 5. Make Views